OURadar/RadarHub/README.md

 host  all  all 0.0.0.0/0 md5
 ```

-Back to the [Django] project, create a plain text file named `db.conf` under the folder `config`, and put the following contents in there.
+Back to the [Django] project, create a plain text file named `db.json` under the folder `config`, and put the following contents in there.
 Replace the `_radarhub_password_` you used in setting up the [PostgreSQL] database in the text.

 ```json
 { "host": "localhost", "user": "radarhub", "pass": "_radarhub_password_" }